Take 3 minutes to learn about LeanDesk main features.

 Process: apart from results indicators, LeanDesk is also using process indicators.
 By visually tracking the steps curve, you can check that actions are progressing right.
 If not, it will help you to focus on resources and priorities management

 Project: you can invite people from your group to collaborate within a shared project.
-You set the future state, SMART indicators, impact them through defined actions stepson track their real progress visually
+You set the future state, SMART indicators, impact them through defined actions steps and track their real progress visually.
+We recommend project duration not to exceed 4 months in order to keep momentum and keep organization agility

-Report: t is the only option requesting premium account.
-A premium user can send the report of a project to all participants.
+Report: these are standardized documents.
+In web access, you can generate individual activity reports for all or one single project by choosing starting date.
+With a premium account, you can also generate project report.
 The report reflects sorting keys and filters in use.
-It resumes in pdf format all the data of the project, including pictures attached and resources consumed
+It resumes in pdf format all the data of the project, including pictures attached and resources consumed.

 Resources: they are defined at group level and foreseen/real consumption are set at actions steps.
 The project report does include a summary of the amount of resources used